 This is a relatively common type of non-monogamy with a reasonably well-established social subset of people who practice it (“Swingers”).
-It may also include having a third sexual partner of either gender or even multiple partners in a group environment, rather than simply “swapping” partners or spouses.
+It may also include having a third romantic partner of either gender or even multiple partners in a group environment, rather than simply “swapping” partners or spouses.

 3. Open relationships

-The word “open relationships” refers to those who enjoy being in a relationship but will often participate in romantic or sexual acts with other people, with their partner’s permission and approval.
-It is not limited by age or gender and often involves bringing other people into a couple’s sex life.
+The word “open relationships” refers to those who enjoy being in a relationship but will often participate in romantic or physical acts with other people, with their partner’s permission and approval.
+It is not limited by age or gender and often involves bringing other people into a couple’s romantic life.
 However, most open relationships have pre-established guidelines that adherents are supposed to follow for their pleasure, protection, and to prevent unwanted feelings, such as envy.

 4. Polyamory / Polyfidelity